Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 the expression `[i[0] for i in l]` is invalid, because not every element of `l` is a list.

-NumPy arrays work like a list of lists, but restricted so that these kinds of things always "make sense".
+NumPy arrays function like a list of lists, but are restricted so that these kinds of operations always "make sense".
 More specifically, if you have a "list of lists", each element of the "outer list" must be a list. `[1, [2, 3]]` is not a valid NumPy array.
 Furthermore, each inner list must have the same length, or more precisely, the lists at each level of nesting must have the same length.

-Lists of lists can be nested more than just two times.
+Lists of lists can be nested more than just two levels deep.
 For example, you might want to take your scores and create a new outer list, splitting them by season.
 Then you would have a list of lists of lists, and your indexing operations would look like `[[game[0] for game in season] for season in scores]`.